al3xandr3/al3xandr3.github.io/_posts/2018-04-19-social-network-analysis.md

 Imagine you want to move a message between A and B, the graph view can calculate the shortest path.

-Finding nodes with the shortest distance to all other nodes inside a cluster(of nodes), means is the most efficient way to spread a message.
+Finding nodes with the shortest distance to all other nodes inside a group(of nodes), means is the most efficient way to spread a message.
 Like, "Linda is the one talking to everyone in the social circle and organizing the night out's."

-### How does an org really works
+### How does an Network really works

 Knowing influencer, bridges, groups, FoF, densities, distances etc...
 Allows to understand how information spreads, how fast , who play's what roles, how people are really using the app, and what for....
 At the end of the day it translates into a competitor advantage on how to optimize a network.